 We all remember the old CCTV technology that would produce terribly blurry and often completely unusable video surveillance.
 These poor images and videos would often make it nearly impossible for law enforcement and property owners to truly notice every detail of every image.
 Just like the resolution of our flat screen plasma TVs have increased, so has the resolution in modern video surveillance.

 Images and videos presented in crisp 720p or 1080p will present no question of detail when trying to catch a criminal or notice a fault in an area.
-Fortunately, these high resolution cameras are more affordable for neighborhoods, homes, and businesses than ever before.
+Fortunately, these high-resolution cameras are more affordable for neighborhoods, homes, and businesses than ever before.
 What is the point in owning and maintaining a neighborhood video surveillance system if you can’t see anything meaningful?

-For years, security camera and other surveillance equipment was dependent on being wired.
+For years, security camera and other surveillance equipment were dependent on being wired.
 This becomes a vulnerability criminals can exploit by severing important wires or hacking into these systems.
 Wires also make it harder to cover greater distances, limiting the reach of professional security personnel.
 Fortunately, these vulnerabilities are a thing of the analog past.

 Wireless neighborhood video surveillance provides a broader reach in a security system that wired systems simply cannot match.
 The network signal transmitted throughout the area allows for the easy addition of more security items and features into a system.
 These additions can keep criminals guessing and will make it significantly harder for hackers to penetrate.

 The wireless network can be expanded and modified as homeowners, businesses, and gated communities see fit.
 The expanded reach is also surprisingly affordable.
-Any high speed network can successfully run these modern, connected systems while guaranteeing security and reliability.
+Any high-speed network can successfully run these modern, connected systems while guaranteeing security and reliability.

 Another modern proactive approach to professional security systems is the ability to speak directly to criminals through two-way audio.
-When viewing real time surveillance footage in which a crime is being committed, you can often feel helpless in that all you can really do is sit back and watch.
+When viewing real-time surveillance footage in which a crime is being committed, you can often feel helpless in that all you can really do is sit back and watch.
 This is what makes the modern two-way audio feature increasingly present in neighborhood video surveillance.

 The ability to speak directly to criminals and thieves is a fairly inexpensive way to prevent property crime.
 Why neglect the ability to simply scare off would be burglars and criminals verbally when it is possible and highly practical?
 The feature is commonly present in the popular neighborhood security cameras and even video doorbell cameras of recent years (and it is very affordable).

-Just like your smartphone uses software updates to maintain maximum perform so do contemporary security and surveillance systems.
+Just like your smartphone uses software updates to maintain maximum performance so do contemporary security and surveillance systems.
 Software updates can keep a security system performing optimally and can fix vulnerabilities that intruders can exploit both digitally and even physically.
 The software that runs your system is vital to preventing vulnerabilities in a security apparatus

 A large number of professional security companies now provide clients with free applications or apps that further facilitate and simplify the process of running and maintaining a fully functioning security surveillance system.
 The apps provide any logged in user to fully access their system in real time and on the go allowing them to utilize all the features of their security system.